prabhat706/README.md/README.md

 ## *"Some More About Me!*
 - I’m currently working on *Web Development* using *React.js and Node.js*
 - I’m currently learning *DSA and Backend Development*
-- Ask me about DSA and Web Development [MERN Development]
+- sk me about DSA and Web Development [MERN Development]
 - I’m looking to collaborate on exciting Open-Source Projects and Hackathons
 - Fun fact: What make me more happy?? *To help others and grow-up together*